seinecle/gephi-tutorials/docs/generated-html/subdir/simple-project-from-a-to-z-en_temp_pdf.md

 == Description of the project

 //ST: Description of the project
+//ST: !

 This project is for complete beginners to Gephi.
 It supposes you have Gephi installed and running on your computer.
 That is all.

 When finishing this tutorial, you should be able to:
 [options="compact"]
-- understand the vocabulary to discuss networks
+- be familiar with the vocabulary to discuss networks
 - download a network file for this exercise
 - description of the file / the network
 - open a network file